Pituitary Tumors

 - Medical therapy for endocrine problems resulting from pituitary tumors

-- Pituitary dysfunction: Pituitary dysfunction occurs in the reproductive and thyroid organs and takes place when the pituitary gland fails to produce the hormones regulating end hormones.
-This results in organ failure or loss of the organ.
-Symptoms are wide ranging.
+- Pituitary dysfunction: Pituitary dysfunction impacts the reproductive, thyroid and adrenal glands and it happens when the pituitary gland fails to produce the hormones regulating end hormones.
+This leads to loss of function of these end glands

 - Hyperprolactinemia: Hyperprolactinemia is commonly caused by a benign pituitary tumor.
 Hyperprolactinemia symptoms could include menstruation irregularities and other menstrual problems, breast discharge in women, loss of libido, sexual dysfunction and headaches.